Code-Institute-Submissions/https-github.com-IBrazyI-Brew_Town/README.md

 - Reviews are displayed in the correct format.
 - Reviews display the title and some of the content but must be clicked to fully access.
 - Comments are shown beneath their respecive review.
+- Logged in user can choose to edit reviews they have posted.
+- Logged in users have the options to delete any comments they have made.
 - User comment form looks good and submits correctly.
+- Non logged in users are asked to log in to post a review or comment

 ## Bugs
 ### General